-Black & Blue Spring Salad with Honey-Roasted Pecans and Berry-Balsamic Vinaigrette is a fresh and light side salad.
-Serve with shrimp, chicken, or steak to make it a meal.
+Black & Blue Spring Salad with Honey-Roasted Pecans and Berry-Balsamic Vinaigrette is a fresh and light, gluten-free side salad.
+Add shrimp, chicken, or steak to make it a meal.

 Someone pinch me, I must be dreaming.
 Either that or spring is finally on its way!